WinnyTroy/Django-Notes/UserAuthentication.md

 First off you eed to make sure that the relevant settings are present in your project's settings.py file.

 Within the settings.py file find the INSTALLED APPS tuple and check that **django.contrib.auth** and **django.contrib.contenttypes** are listed.

+**django.contrib.auth** provides Django with access to the authentication system.
+**django.contrib.contenttypes** is used by the authentication application to track models inside your database.

+NOTE: if you had to add the apps yourself to the INSTALLED APPS, you will have to run the python manage.py migrate command

+###PASSWORD MANAGEMENT

+Django provides a flexible password storage system and uses PBKDF2 by default, with a SHA256 hash, a password stretching mechanism recommended by NIST.
+This should be sufficient for most users: it’s quite secure, requiring massive amounts of computing time to break.

+Django chooses the alogrithm to use by cosulting the PASSWORD HASHERS setting.
+This is a list of hashing algorithm classes that this Django installation supports.

+The first entry in the list (that is settings.PASSWORD_HASHERS[0]) will be used to store passwords, all the other entries are valid hashers that can be used to check existing passwords.

+The default list usuall looks like this:

+    PASSWORD_HASHERS = [
+    'django.contrib.auth.hashers.PBKDF2PasswordHasher',
+    'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
+    'django.contrib.auth.hashers.BCryptSHA256PasswordHasher',
+    'django.contrib.auth.hashers.BCryptPasswordHasher',
+    'django.contrib.auth.hashers.SHA1PasswordHasher',
+    'django.contrib.auth.hashers.MD5PasswordHasher',
+    'django.contrib.auth.hashers.CryptPasswordHasher',
+]